7 ways to improve your credit score fast

 7. Be thoughtful when applying for new credit

-This may be a no-brainer, but if you’re already in hot water for requesting too many credit lines, you shouldn’t bank on additional credit to improve your score.
-It pays to be intentional about applying for new credit only when it makes sense for your overall credit portfolio.
+This may be a no-brainer, but if you’ve already reduced your score by requesting too many credit lines, you shouldn’t count on additional credit to improve it.
+It’s smart to be intentional about applying for new credit only when it makes sense for your overall credit situation.

-Individuals with many lines of credit open already should focus on paying down balances and keeping them low.
-Folks with few lines of credit can and should apply for new credit if it will help them in the long run.
+If you have many lines of credit open already, it’s probably best to focus on paying down balances and keeping them low.
+Consider applying for new lines of credit only if you currently have a limited number, and if it makes financial sense for you both now and in the long run.

 Remember, raising your credit score may take time.
 But, armed with a few tips and a shift in your overall spending mindset, you can positively impact your score both in the immediate future and in the long run.